-In this lesson you will learn how to import data from a text file.
+In Microsoft Excel, you can easily import data from a text file into a worksheet.
+In this lesson, you will learn how to import data from a text file.
 As a example I will import lyrics of Justin Bieber's Love me song.

 On the Data ribbon, the first section is called Get External Data: